nchavez1/classes/class-03/README.md

 ## Browsers evolve

 Observable uses the most modern browser capabilities, such as Promises and Generators.
-Consider generators as an example:
+Generators are the things that allow Observable cells to communicate and update their shared values dynamically.
+The key JavaScript elements, which you'll see from time to time, include:

 * `function*` -- declaration defines a "generator function", which returns a "Generator" object
 * `Generator` -- an object that conforms to the `iterable` and `iterator` protocols